Compare Insurance Products...

 For this reason, you should always do your own research from a number of sources.
 After reading Compare.org.nz, it’s a good idea to head to Google and do additional research on brands and products that don’t feature on our site.

 Buying insurance is often seen to be a time-consuming process, and 5 or 10 years ago that was probably right.
 To compare insurance you’d pick up the phone and have 30-minute conversations with 2 or 3 different insurance brands.
 These days, that isn’t the case.
 You can easily compare insurance online by visiting each brands website and getting a quote online quote.
 All brands also have their policy wordings available for you to read (typically in PDF format) if you want to delve deep into the details.

-There seems to be a new insurance promotion in the market every month, so shopping around and taking advantage of these (when the time is right) can pay off.
-Insurance promo code generally gets you a something along the lines of a $50 Prezzy Card, or a $50 discount on your first month or years premium.
+Insurance deals generally get you something along the lines of a $50 Prezzy Card, or a $50 discount on your first month or year’s premium.